On Glimm's Theorem for almost Hausdorff G-spaces

+We note that the proof of part~\textit{3.}\ of the preceding proposition does not rely on a solution of Dixmier's problem whether every prime ideal of a $\Cst$-algebra is primitive.\\\\ The local closedness of all orbits is a feasible criterion for the almost Hausdorffness of the orbit space.

-\begin{thm} Let $(G,\mcA)$ be a covariance system where $G$ is a $\sigma$-compact, locally compact group and $\mcA$ a separable postliminal $\Cst$-algebra.
+\begin{thm} Let $(G,\mcA)$ be a covariance system where $G$ is a hereditary Lindel\"of, locally compact group and $\mcA$ a separable $\Cst$-algebra such that $\Prim\mcA$ is almost Hausdorff.
 Assume that all orbits in $\Prim\mcA$ are locally closed.
-Then for every prime ideal $P$ of $\Cst(G,\mcA)$ there exists a unique orbit $G\mdot Q$ of $\Prim\mcA$ such that $\res(P)=k(G\mdot Q)$. \end{thm} \begin{proof} First we note that $\Prim\mcA$ is a second countable, locally quasi-compact, almost Hausdorff $G$-space because $\mcA$ is a separable and postliminal $\Cst$-algebra.
-Since all orbits of $\Prim\mcA$ are assumed to be locally closed and hence homogeneous spaces by Proposition~ \ref{Glimm_prop:characterization_of_smooth_orbits}, it follows from Glimm's Theorem that $\Prim\mcA\,/\,G$ is almost Hausdorff.
-Finally Propostion~\ref{Glimm_prop:G_prime_ideals} yields the desired result. \end{proof}
+Then $\Prim\mcA$ is a regular $G$-space and for every prime ideal $P$ of $\Cst(G,\mcA)$ there exists a unique orbit $G\mdot Q$ of~$\Prim\mcA$ such that $\res(P)=k(G\mdot Q)$. \end{thm} \begin{proof} Since $\mcA$ is separable, it follows that $\Prim\mcA$ is a second countable, locally quasi-compact, almost Hausdorff $G$-space.
+By assumption all orbits of $\Prim\mcA$ are locally closed.
+Since $G$ is hereditary Lindel\"of and $\Prim\mcA$ is almost Hausdorff, Proposition~ \ref{Glimm_prop:characterization_of_smooth_orbits} yields that all orbits are homogeneous spaces so that the assumptions of Glimm's Theorem are satisfied.
+Thus it follows that $G\setminus\Prim\mcA$ is almost Hausdorff.
+In particular, $\Prim\mcA$ is a regular $G$-space by Proposition~\ref{Glimm_prop:almost_Hausdorff_implies_regular}.
+Finally part~\textit{3.}\ of Propostion~\ref{Glimm_prop:G_prime_ideals} implies that there exists a unique $G$-orbit such that $\res(P)=k(G\mdot Q)$. \end{proof}